Best Games Like Hearthstone in 2026: 10 CCGs Worth Playing

 TES: Legends is the closest mechanical mirror to Hearthstone.
 It uses the same mana-per-turn ramp and a hero-power system, then adds dual lanes and a shadow lane that hides creatures for one turn.
 Bethesda announced that new card sets stopped, but the existing pool is still fully playable in ranked, casual, and puzzle modes.

 Quick match.
-In our testing on Windows 11, a ranked match averaged seven minutes and the single-player story campaigns each handed us 600 gold, enough to open ten packs before we saw a rank icon.
+A ranked game runs around seven minutes, and the single-player story campaigns each hand out 600 gold, enough to open ten packs before you reach ranked.
 That matters for newcomers who don’t want to open a wallet in week one.

 #3.
 Marvel Snap